 Media enquiries should be directed to:

-The Fair Work Commission’s media guide provides media representatives with the key information they require when reporting on matters before the Commission.
-The document provides guidance and information on the processes for obtaining information, some tips for reporting on the Commission and other useful details that might be helpful to media representatives when covering matters before or relating to the Commission.
+Here you will find guidance and information on the processes for obtaining information, some tips for reporting on the Commission and other useful details to help media representatives when covering matters before or relating to the Commission.

 Information commonly sought by the media includes: